opencog/opencog/opencog/nlp/relex2logic/README.md

 ### The “plug-n-play” solution

 Much more efficient would be to insert the right constituents into templates.
-One rule (or perhaps in some cases 2-3 for whatever reasons) for each argument type (subject, object, and various phrasal or clausal complements, and “who” and “what”)  and one rule for each predicate-argument template including two-predicate patterns; I'm pretty sure there are no more than two-dozen common templates total.
+One rule (or perhaps, in some cases, 2-3 rules) for each argument type (subject, object, and various phrasal or clausal complements, and “who” and “what”),  and one rule for each predicate-argument template, including two-predicate patterns.
+I'm pretty sure there are no more than two-dozen common templates in total.

-A model for this is the way modifiers of all kinds are currently processed—adverbials and adjectivals.
-Adverbial phrases for example, can have many many superficially diffferent forms, including, e.g. complementized sentences, like “when I get there. . .”, “However difficult it is . . .”, and “As much as I like you . . . ,”;
+A model for this is the way modifiers of all kinds are currently processed — adverbials and adjectivals.
+Adverbial phrases, for example, can have many superficially different forms, including complementized sentences, like “When I get there. . .”, “However difficult it is . . .”, and “As much as I like you . . . ,”;
-prepositional phrases such as “in the best case scenario . . . “; and simple adverbs, such as “quickly.”
-In the current implementation, all of these “adverbials” and more are just plugged into one “advmod rule,” and their internal structures are handled by other rules.
+prepositional phrases, such as “In the best case scenario . . . “; and simple adverbs, such as “quickly.”
+In the current implementation, all of these “adverbials”, and more, are just plugged into one “advmod rule,” and their internal structures are handled by other rules.

 To conclude about the “redundancy issue” . . .  the above discussion pretty much is the whole story.
-What I want to do now, before moving on to talk about other aspects of R2L is give you a list of all of the patterns that seem to play into this issue.
-In other words, you will be completing some version of Relex2Logic that should probably cover all of the patterns below, and preferably all of their combinations, which if you don't re-factor would definitely require 100,s of rules.
+What I want to do now, before moving on to talk about other aspects of R2L, is give you a list of all of the patterns that seem to play into this issue.
+In other words, you will be completing some version of Relex2Logic that should probably cover all of the patterns below, and preferably all of their combinations, which, if you don't re-factor, would definitely require 100's of rules.

 #### List of Main Predicate-Argument Patterns